Personal Backup Version 5.2

 delay

-Close status window after a short delay.
+Close status window after a short delay (default).

 error